 - They have a systemic amphoteric effect, which means they must regulate organs or systems in the body.
 So, if they are hyperactive or hypoactive, the adaptogen will help bring them back to normal.

 This is still all true, but it's no longer the full story.
 In the 1990s, Dr. Panossian and Dr. Wagner further concluded that adaptogens must work via two master control systems in the body: the HPA-axis, which regulates the endocrine, nervous, immune, digestive, cardiovascular, and reproductive systems, and even affects blood sugar regulation.
 The second master control system is the sympathoadrenal system (SAS) which is our fight or flight mechanism that deals with acute stress.
 Adaptogens now have to meet the first three parameters and work through those two systems.

 Further research has found adaptogens do other things as well.
 "Adaptogens prevent elevated cortisol levels and cortisol-induced mitochondrial dysfunction, they can also help with sleep issues, obesity, chronic fatigue and fibromyalgia," adds Winston.
-He notes that there are only nine proven adaptogens that are well researched, five probable adaptogens, and a dozen possible adaptogens that aren't backed up by much research.
+According to Winston, there are only nine proven adaptogens that are well researched, five probable adaptogens, and a dozen possible adaptogens that aren't backed up by much research.

 The Best Adaptogens for Energy

 According to Winston, eleuthero is a well-researched adaptogen.
 "It is useful for young people trying to take care of themselves, whether you have a new baby, you're studying for an exam, or are frequently pulling all-nighters," he says.
 "While it’s not stimulating for most people, it is good for younger people who need support when going through very stressful moments."
 The herb is sharp and woody, so you would need to bring to a simmer for a long time.
 It’s available as an extract powder in capsule form, fluid extract, and tincture.